oracle-livelabs/developer/redwood-extensions/saasservice/saasservice.md

 4. Click **Select from Catalog**.
 When it loads, click **Sales and Services**:
 	  ![Image alt text](images/catalog.png)

 	You can use this approach to access services from your HCM, ERP, and SCM Apps too.
-You may want to take a moment now to explore these catalogs to see the available business objects for the Apps you use.
+You may want to take a moment now to explore these catalogs and see the available business objects for the Apps you use.

-5. From the list of objects in the Oracle CX system, choose **Accounts**, using the filter at the top to help you, if needed.
+5. From the list of objects in the Oracle CX system, choose **Accounts**, using the filter at the top to help you, if needed:
 	  ![Image alt text](images/endpoints.png)

 6. Click **Create**.
 This creates a connection to the data object and adds it to your app.

-7. A tab with information about the service is displayed:
+	A tab with information about the service is displayed:
 	  ![Image alt text](images/servicedef.png)
 		We'll keep all the default definitions here, so you can close this tab and return to the tab displaying the main-start page.
 ## Task 2: Add Data to Your Page